Carl Zeiss Skoparex 35mm 3.4

 The Carl Zeiss Skoparex lens was manufactured by Carl Zeiss from West Germany.
 As such the standard Skoparex lens uses a Bayonet Mount (BM).
 The lenses with a BM were manufactured for the Carl Zeiss Icarex camera (often regarded as the last German made SLR).
 These lenses tend to be cheaper than the M42 mount lenses.

 Only later models have a M42 mount (Carl Zeiss West Germany was at first reluctant to use the “East German” M42 mount but with the success of the Praktica and Pentax cameras they did not have a choice).
 M42 mount lenses were sold with the Carl Zeiss Icarex TM (Thread Mount) and SL706 cameras.
-Ultron lenses with a M42 mount are more expensive.
+Lenses with a M42 mount are more expensive.

 - Mounts available: